MurtonR/Personal-repo/README.md

 I could not recover all of my work, the robotic arm for example is stuck with an early prototype of the code which I will get round to fixing eventually.

 --
-I've now added most of the work from the second year of Uni, this includes a research paper, poster and my work on our face tracking robot.
+I've now added most of the work from the second year of Uni, this includes a research paper, poster and my work on the face tracking robot.